cortex-lab/phy/design/merge-view-architecture.md

 selection colors from ID order.
 Replacing every consumer with a new color API would unnecessarily broaden the first refactor.

-The target architecture instead owns a stable `presentation_order`.
+The target architecture instead owns an explicit `presentation_order`.
 Scientific views continue receiving an ordered list, preserving the existing plugin and view contract.
+Normal-mode order follows the visible role tables;
-Merge ordering is modeled separately.
+Merge ordering is modeled separately and takes precedence while active.

-An explicit cluster-ID-to-color-slot API may be considered later if requirements eventually exceed what stable presentation order can express.
+An explicit cluster-ID-to-color-slot API may be considered later if requirements eventually exceed what explicit presentation order can express.

 ### 2.5 History lacks orchestration context